AI4Health-DAISY-LIG/AI-configs/readme.md

 - It is hosted in a sovereign environment (SecNumCloud certified via Outscale).
 - No data sent is reused for training, nor retained beyond the processing of the request.
-- Suited to sensitive data (e.g. research data, unpublished results), unlike a direct send to commercial consumer-facing APIs.
+- Suited to sensitive data.

 ### Installing Aider